Hoerli1337/pterodactyl-eggs/TeaSpeak/README.md

 This is the current first attempt for a TeaSpeak Egg. https://teaspeak.de

-It currently downloads a fixed version of TeaSpeak via the install script (x64!!!) and unpacks it.
+You can set the version in the parameters.
-The start command gives the set port.
+The setup installs ffmpeg for music bots and the selected TeaSpeak-Server.
-Ports for e.g. query port are not transmitted yet.
-Here the standard ports are used.
+You can set Ports for files and query at the parameters.